-Some people may be more vulnerable to contaminants in drinking water than the population. general Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
+Some people may be more vulnerable to contaminants in drinking water than the population. general Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, infants can be particularly at risk from These people should seek infections. advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline.

-Contaminants MCLG or MRDLG MCL, TT, or MRDL Your Water Range Low I e Sample High Date Violation Typical Source Disinfectants & Disi nfection By-l Products (There is convincing evidence that addition of a disinfecta ant is necess ary for control of f microbial co ontaminants.)
-Chlorine (as Cl2) (ppm) 4 4 0.4 NA 2016 No Water additive used to control microbes TTHMs [Total Trihalomethanes] (ppb) NA 80 4.3 NA 2016 No By-product of drinking water disinfection Inorganic Contamin ants Fluoride (ppm) 4 4 1.1 NA 2017 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories
+Contaminants MCLG or MRDLG MCL, TT, or MRDL Your Water Raı Low nge High Sample Date Violation Typical Source Disinfectants & Dis infection By-l Products (There is convincing evidence that addition of a disinfecta ant is nece ssary for control of microbial co ontaminants.)
+Chlorine (as Cl2) (ppm) 4 4 0.4 NA 2018 No Water additive used to control microbes TTHMs [Total Trihalomethanes] (ppb) NA 80 12.1 NA 2018 No By-product of drinking water disinfection Inorganic Contamin nants Fluoride (ppm) 4 4 1.1 NA 2017 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories

-Contaminants Inorganic Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Copper - action level at 1.3 1.3 0.14 2016 0 No Corrosion of household consumer taps (ppm) 1.5 1.5 0.11 2010 Ü 110 plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 2.5 2016 0 No Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminants Inorganic Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Copper - action level at 1.3 1.3 0.14 2016 0 No Corrosion of household consumer taps (ppm) plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 2.5 2016 0 No Corrosion of household plumbing systems; Erosion of natural deposits